markd2/RandomLearning/ML/readme.md

       can query it for input feature values via `featureValue(for:)`
     - pass your app's MLFeatureProvider to your MLModel via `prediction(from:)` or `prediction(from:options:)`
-    - use the MLFeaturePRovider returned from a prediction(from:) to get the output feature values for the prediction
+    - use the MLFeatureProvider returned from a prediction(from:) to get the output feature values for the prediction
+      - coreML defines this, so really only need to define one
+  - MLDictionaryFeatureProvider

 ```
 public protocol MLFeatureProvider {